 - Chunky design, could get caught on clothing

-There are 5 physical buttons surrounding the screen: three to the left, two to the right.
+5 physical buttons are surrounding the screen: three to the left, two to the right.
 These are used for navigation and can come in handy when you need quick navigation.

 It’s got a 5 ATM waterproof rating, which is enough to be confident if you get caught in the rain.

 The Forerunner 945 has a list of 30 supported activities, which includes cycling.
 This cycling smartwatch is equipped with a Body Battery feature, which will alert you when it’s time for your next ride based on how much energy you’ve got within you.

 This smartwatch is equipped with a map routing feature, making it one of the best watches for cycling.
 It offers full-color maps on which you can set your route.
 Just tell this GPS watch how far you want to go, and the watch will provide you with a suggested route.